What is involved in being a member of the Volunteer Panel?

 Will I be paid for taking part?

 By participating in a healthy volunteer study, it is not anticipated that you will receive any therapeutic benefit from taking part and it is therefore considered ethical and appropriate that you should be paid for your time and inconvenience.
-The amount of payment you will receive for each trial will vary and is calculated based on the amount of time that you have to devote to the study, the number of visits and also the amount of inconvenience anticipated during the trial.
+The amount of payment you will receive for each drug trial will vary and is calculated based on the amount of time that you have to devote to the study, the number of visits and also the amount of inconvenience anticipated during the medical trial.
 An Independent Research Ethics Committee will have approved all the payments that we make to volunteers for trial participation.
-Study payments are made at the end of the study after your final visit and are made by cheque, which will be made out in your name.
+Study payments are made at the end of the drug trial after your final visit and are made by cheque, which will be made out in your name.